 - 4 formative exams.
-See CANVAS Calendar (17% each) - Level 1 Achievement Exam conversion score (10%) - Comprehensive final exam (17%) - Assignments/Quizzes (5%) - Make up exams may be given at the discretion of the instructor if prior arrangements have been made.
+See CANVAS Calendar (17% each) - Level 3 Achievement Exam conversion score (10%) - Comprehensive final exam (17%) - Assignments/Quizzes (5%) - Make up exams may be given at the discretion of the instructor if prior arrangements have been made.
 A student must contact the instructor on the first day back for make-up assignments.
 This includes exams.
 All make-up examinations will be a separate examination and may include essay questions.
-Students absent for class quizzes or assignments or who do not submit online quizzes or assignments by due date will not be allowed to make up that quiz except when reasonable accommodations are agreed upon with the faculty and student per the college attendance policies. - Exams will be constructed from a random sample of the materials from the course and will be presented in the form of a NCLEX-style item.
-Refer to the National Council of State Boards of Nursing, Inc. website (Next Generation NCLEX) for more information regarding the NCLEX Item Formats. - Exam items synthesize content from RNSG 1125, RNSG 1128, and RNSG 1430.
-(For the LVN-RN Transition Track, exam items synthesize content from RNSG 1324 and RNSG 1128.)
-The student will receive the same grade earned on exams for RNSG 1125, RNSG 1128, and RNSG 1430.
-(For the LVN-RN Transition Track, the student will receive the same grade earned on exams for RNSG 1324 and RNSG 1128.)
-The student must earn an overall grade of 75 or above to successfully pass RNSG 1128.
-Please see the grading policy (section 5) in the Panola College ADN Student Handbook. - o All exams will be proctored at Panola College as directed by the professor.
+Students absent for class quizzes or assignments or who do not submit online quizzes or assignments by due date will not be allowed to make up that quiz except when reasonable accommodations are agreed upon with the faculty and student per the college absence policies. - Exams will be constructed from a random sample of the materials from the course and will be presented in the form of a NCLEX-style item.
+Refer to the National Council of State Boards of Nursing, Inc. website (Next Generation NCLEX) for more information regarding the NCLEX Item Formats. - Exam items synthesize content from RNSG 1137 and RNSG 1538.
+The student will receive the same grade earned on exams for RNSG 1137 and RNSG 1538.
+The student must earn an overall grade of 75 or above to successfully pass RNSG 1137.
+Please see the grading policy (section 5) in the Panola College ADN Student Handbook. - All exams will be proctored at Panola College as directed by the professor.